How the work evolved over time

 Example: payment protection for first-generation physicians.

-Signal: exposure, volatility, loss.
+Main signal: exposure, volatility, and loss.

 4. 2023–2025 · Institutional